The Best VPN Service

 Think of the kill switch as a referee observing your internet connection from the sidelines.
 If there’s any kind of change in your IP address or if the VPN unexpectedly drops, it will blow a whistle and stop the session entirely.
 Just as a basketball player can’t keep shooting after a foul has been called, your computer won’t be able to connect to the internet until a secure VPN connection has been reestablished.

 If you don’t have a kill switch when your VPN drops, you’ll stay connected to the internet and your true IP address will be exposed for all the world to see.
-Even worse, you might not even know it.
+Worse, you might not even know it.
 “It’s important to know if your connection gets terminated, but it’s just as important to know what the service does in case that happens,” says Robb.
 “Does the company kill the connection, or do you just hang there with no VPN?
 You definitely don’t want to be hanging there with no VPN.”

 We should note that some services call their kill switch by a different name (Hide My Ass!, a company that knows a thing or two about great names, calls its “Secure IP-Bind Technology”).
 But to make it into our next round, a VPN service had to have some form of clearly identified kill switch.